|Tuition fee type||Cost (per annum)|

 Translating your academic studies into essential professional experience.

 Work experience can significantly enhance your professional development and career prospects.
-You will therefore spend part of your final year on a work placement, giving you the chance to practise skills and knowledge gained in the first two years of the course and giving you a head start when you come to navigate the graduate job market.
-In fact many students have been offered permanent positions as a result of the work they have done on their placements.
+You can therefore spend part of your final year on a work placement, giving you the chance to practise skills and knowledge gained in the first two years of the course and giving you a head start when you come to navigate the graduate job market.

 Support and guidance